home-assistant/alerts.home-assistant.io/README.md

 ## Deployment

-Deployments are handled by [Netlify](https://www.netlify.com/), on each merge to master a new side will be build.
+Deployments are handled by [Netlify](https://www.netlify.com/), on each merge to master a new site will be built.